 RIF – This is the Room Inventory Form.
-When you arrive on campus, you’ll need to complete this form (now electronically), indicating the condition of the room, suite, or apartment and its contents.
+When you arrive on campus, you’ll need to complete this form (now done electronically in The Housing Portal), indicating the condition of your room, suite, or apartment and its contents.
 Be sure to take 5-10 minutes to complete this form thoroughly – it is used to compare the room’s condition when you check-out, and will be used for damage billing purposes.

 SAP – is Satisfactory Academic Progress.
 There are other offices and activities which use SAP regulations (such as Financial Aid and athletics).
 For Housing, SAP means that students must have a 2.0 cumulative GPA or higher, and complete 12 or more credits per semester, in order to remain eligible to live in on-campus housing.
 If you are worried about your status, please speak to your RD.